 Please refer to the blue triangle which outlines rewards for all pupils.
-Central to our philosophy is the expectation that all teachers will praise pupils, including contacting parents/carers by telephone or postcard, as a matter of
+Central to our philosophy is the expectation that all teachers will praise pupils, including contacting parents/carers by telephone or postcard, as a matter of routine.
+Spontaneous day-to-day praise is a key foundation in all positive pupil-teacher relationships.

 All staff members have a stamp with their initials.
 Stamps are awarded to all pupils regardless of age, ability, gender, identity or race provided that they display appropriate levels of commitment, engagement, progress and achievement.
 Stamps are also awarded for punctual attendance each day.
 Stamps can be awarded both within and outside of the classroom.
 As well as being used to reward excellence in terms of classroom and homework performance, the stamp is also used to reward significant contributions to the school community.
-This could include presenting a positive image of the school in the local community, showing care towards the environment or other pupils, or making a substantial contribution in extracurricular activities.
+This could include presenting a positive image of the school in the local community, showing care towards the environment or other pupils, or making a substantial contribution in extra-curricular activities.